winiciusallan/winiciusallan/README.md

 🔍 DevOps enthusiast and learning something new every day

-🌱 I'm currently studiyng Shell Script, Linux and Virtualization solutions
+🌱 I'm currently studiyng Cloud computing, Kubernetes and others DevOps tools

 🎯 Interest in contribute to opensource projects